-You can open the computer display of your ThinkPad X1 Yoga computer to any angle within a range of up to 360 degrees as shown in the following illustration.
+You can open the computer display to any angle within a range of up to 360 degrees as shown in the following illustration.

-Attention: Do not rotate the display with too much force, otherwise the computer display or hinges might get damaged.
+Attention: Do not rotate the computer display with too much force, otherwise the computer display or hinges might get damaged.
 Do not apply too much force to the upper-right or upper-left corner of the computer display.